-Many of us pay for a service to have our windows cleaned, but that can become very expensive.
-Cleaning windows, mirrors, and other glass around your home on your own isn't a difficult task, but getting it done efficiently and streak-free can be a challenge.
-Oftentimes we spend hours spraying and wiping only to be left with windows that look almost as dirty as they were to begin with.
-A few tips and the correct tools, however, can make this dreaded task simpler, leave your glass surfaces sparkling clean, and save you a lot of money in the long run.
+It can be a challenge to achieve streak-free windows and mirrors around your home.
+Oftentimes we spend hours spraying and wiping only to be left with windows that look almost as dirty as they were before.
+Using the correct tools and methods, however, can make this laborious task simpler, leaving your glass surfaces sparkling clean, and saving you a lot of money in the long run.

 01 of 08